iggredible/Learn-Vim/ch25_vimscript_equalities_conditionals_and_loops.md

 ### String Logic Operators

-Vim has more logical operators for comparing strings:
+Vim has more relational operators for comparing strings:

 ```
 a =~ b